pluralsight/guides/introduction-to-test-driven-development-in-javascript/article.md

 I haven't detailed all of the iterations of mistakes and fixes that I went through writing this, since they were mostly trivial and uninteresting mistakes.
 That said, I do want to point out how illuminating (and humbling) this process is: the number of mistakes you make while writing code can be surprisingly large.

-It might seem like we're finished now, but there's another step we should go through to see if our tests are thorough enough.
+It might seem like we're finished now, since we've written all of the features and all the tests pass, but there's one more step we should go through to see if our tests are thorough enough.

 # Code coverage